BJB-Team/TechFind/README.md

 ### **Target Audience**

-The target audience for this application are
+The target audience for this application are people in the technology industry looking for a job board that is specific to their industry.

 ### **Project Management**